AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 {: .no_toc}

 NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students.
 With NUSMates, you can record NUS-specific contact information such as [year](#year), [major](#major), [housing](#housing), and [modules](#module).
-NUSMates also makes it seamless to record [module](#module) information using an [NUSMods link](#nusmods-link), helping you easily find friends who are taking the same [modules](#module) - so you can form project groups, share notes, or know who to reach out to for help.
+NUSMates makes it seamless for you to record [module](#module) information using an [NUSMods link](#nusmods-link), helping you easily find friends who are taking the same [modules](#module) - so you can form project groups, share notes, or know who to reach out to for help.

-#### You will love NUSMates if you are:
+#### You will love NUSMates if:
 {: .no_toc}

-* An NUS undergraduate student who frequently uses NUSMods
+* You're an NUS undergraduate student who frequently uses NUSMods
-* Socially active in NUS with a need to manage the contacts of your fellow NUS undergraduate students
+* You're socially active in NUS with a need to manage the contacts of your fellow NUS undergraduate students
-* Frequently use NUSMods to plan, record, and share your course schedules
+* You often use NUSMods to plan, record, and share your course schedules
-* Tech-savvy and familiar with installing jar files
+* You're tech-savvy and familiar with installing jar files
-* Can type fast and prefer using CLI apps over mouse interactions
+* You can type fast and prefer typing commands over using a mouse

 {: .tip }
 > You can quickly look up all commands in the [Command Summary](#command-summary), or check the [Glossary](#glossary) if you’re unsure about any technical terms used.